Wolfblood: Spin-off

 The second series was accompanied by a 10 part wildlife spin-off series exploring wolves, hosted by Bobby Lockwood.
 This has been produced by the BBC Natural History Unit, entitled Wolfblood Uncovered; it began airing on 9 September 2013.
 Wolfblood Uncovered compares scenes in Wolfblood with facts about real wolves, and points out how wolf behavior is reflected in the actions of the characters in the story, such as living in packs, defending territory against rivals, fear of fire and enclosed spaces, reliance on sense of smell and a carnivorous diet.
+There are also a series of shorts called Wolfblood Secrets that aired in 2017, interviews about the wolfbloods in an interrogation room setting with the various characters about wolfbloods.